omeka/omeka-s-enduser/docs/content/media.md

 **Thumbnail**

-Not all media generate an elegant thumbnail, for example pdf or text file documents or some video files.
+Not all media generate elegant thumbnails, for example PDF or text file documents, or some video files.
 You can use this option to set a representative thumbnail for the media which will be used on browse pages but not on the page for the item or its media.

-The assets you select from and upload as thumbnails in this tab are the same as those created for [site logos](../../sites/site_theme/#settings-options).
+The assets you select from or upload as thumbnails in this tab are the same as those created for [site logos](../admin/assets.md).
+A thumbnail uploaded as an asset will become available to all users of all sites.
+If you wish to upload a video still as a thumbnail for a specific video, you may wish to upload it as a media file attached to the item instead of as an asset.

-To assign an asset as a thumbnail, click on the Select button in the main work area of the tab.
+To assign an asset as a thumbnail, click on the "Select" button in the main work area of the tab.
 This will open a drawer on the right side.

 ![Select drawer with upload option and two assets, both of which are images.](contentfiles/media_thumbnail1.png)